ArielCicero/ToDoLy/README.md

 The ToDoLy App is a text based todo list application that allows a user to create new tasks, assign them a title and due date, and choose a project for that task to belong to.
-The user is also able to also edit, mark as done or remove tasks.
+The user is also able to edit, mark as done or remove tasks.
 When the user quits the App, its status is saved in a file, so the application will restart with the former state restored.